 Things to do in Saint-Denis

 As a cultural melting pot, this lively, changing town is all about human interaction and sporting history… Saint-Denis keeps up with the times, juggling with its historic past, modern-day issues and territorial ambitions.
-Today its development revolves around Paris 2024.
-The town’s enhancements include an aquatic centre that promises a facelift to the area around the Stade de France.
-The OPG will be an opportunity to visit the town between events and admire its iconic sites.
+For Paris 2024, the city has added an aquatic centre, giving a new face to the area around the Stade de France.

 The must-see Stade de France